-The monument to the 69th Pennsylvania is south of Gettysburg near the Copse of Trees.
+The monument to the 69th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg near the Copse of Trees.
 (39.81262 N, 77.23629 W; Google map; Tour map: Hancock Avenue at The Angle) It was dedicated in 1887 by the State of Pennsylvania.

 The 69th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Dennis O’Kane.
-He was mortally wounded on July 3rd during Pickett’s Charge, dying the next day.
-Lieutenant Colonel Martin Tschudy was also killed.
+He was mortally wounded on July 3rd during Pickett’s Charge and died the next day.
+Lieutenant Colonel Martin Tschudy, who had been wounded on the 2nd but remained on the field, was also killed on the 3rd.
 Major Duffy, although wounded, remained on the field in command until the battle was over, when Captain William Davis took over the regiment.

 The 69th was created from Irish militia companies in Philadelphia.
 It was the only Pennsylvania regiment authorized to carry a green battle flag, and a harp is inscribed at the top of the monument.